Risk of market jolt on Brexit could complicate BoE decision

 For central bank chief Mark Carney, who earlier in the month effectively ruled out a rate hike in early 2016 by saying near-zero inflation would be slow to pick up if rates stayed on hold for all of next year, the risk of turbulence surrounding a Brexit vote in the second half may force him to delay further.

-Absent a clear date for the referendum, market strategists reckon the BoE will raise rates from historic lows next summer, but markets are pricing in a rate hike some time around the end of the year.
+Absent a clear date for the referendum, market strategists reckon the BoE will raise rates from historic lows next summer, but markets are pricing in a rate hike some time around the end of the year <0#FSS:>.

 Still, all that could change once the date of the vote is set.